abhijeetvhotkar/supply-blockchain/ReadMe.md

 # Supply Chain Dapp

-The supply chain Dapp is a simple version of getting more information about a product using Blockchain.A contract is required to add products in the blockchain, once a contract is deployed, users can add the products into the blockchain, as the blocks are read only, the end user/customer can trust as the historical data can be never altered in any way, shape or form.
-Yes, definitely you can add subsequent blocks to the blochain about any alterations to the products state in the real world.
+The supply chain Dapp is a simple version of getting more information about a product using Blockchain.
+A contract is required to add products in the blockchain.
+Once a contract is deployed, users can add the products into the blockchain.
+As the blocks are read only, the end user/customer can trust the historical data which can be never altered in any way, shape or form.
+You can add subsequent blocks to the blochain to the products state in the real world.

-This app is a tiny part of the huge idea of a fully functioning blockchain.
+This app is a tiny part of the huge idea of a fully functioning blockchain for product registration.

 In this application:
 1. An end user can _Deploy Contract_
-2. Get results stored in the _Database_
+2. Get products from the _Database_
-3. View extra information for the entries in the _Database_
+3. View extra information for the product entries in the _Database_
 4. Add new products to the _Blockchain_ and _Database_
 5. Get the new products list in the _Database_ and _Blockchain_

 ## Project architecture

-The project is structure as microservice based architecture.
-(Not with Kafka/RabbitMQ) as the project is tiny.
-As the project gets expanded, a message queue can be added on.
+The project is structure as microservice based architecture (Not with Kafka/RabbitMQ) as the project is tiny.
+As the project gets expanded, a message queue can be added optionally.

 ```bash